Infer

 <Tab title="Using web interface">

 Enable or disable Infer from **Reviews → Tools → Infer** in CodeRabbit's settings page.
+Infer is disabled by default.
 Turn on **Enable Java analysis** when Java files should be included.

 </Tab>